Iizerd/CV2/README.md

 # CV2
-Second attempt at code virtualizer.
+Second attempt at code virtualizer. and obfuscator